This article about how to plan a fun, affordable kid’s birthday party was last updated in 2021.

 As your child’s birthday looms, anticipation and excitement fills the air.
 In my experience, children start planning their parties about five months in advance!
 By the time the big day (complete with expectations) approaches you may feel more party-pooper than party-planner.
 There’s no doubt about it, a kid’s birthday party can take it out of you … emotionally, physically and financially!

-If you’re a single mother, you may find party time especially tough.
-Planning a party alone is twice the work and twice the money.
+If you’re a single mother, party time can be especially tough.
+Planning a party alone is twice the work.
 And to make it even more challenging, you probably only have half the time.

 So how do you ensure your child’s birthday bash goes off with a bang and is remembered for all the right reasons?